drshahizan/special-topic-data-engineering/project/proposal/MichelinStar/Proposal_MichelinStar.md

 - Staff

-   - Data Scientist: Data Scientist need to make some of the data analysis and statistical analysis.
+   - Data Scientist: Data Scientist need to make some of the data analysis and statistical analysis for the system.

-   - Data Engineer: Data Engineer need to design data architecture, develope data pipelines and of course ensuring data quality
+   - Data Engineer: Data Engineer need to design data architecture, develope data pipelines and of course ensuring data quality for the system.

-   - Project Manager: Project Manager need to handle project planning, risk management, resource allocation, communication and team management.
+   - Project Manager: Project Manager need to handle project planning, risk management, resource allocation, communication and team management to create the system.

 - Equipment
    - Computer